Cray-HPE/docs-csm/operations/network/management_network/mellanox/duplicate_ip.md

          Circuit-ID SubOption 1, length 20: vlan2-ethernet1/1/12
 ```

-To test for Duplicate IPs you can ping the suspected address while you turn off the node, if you continue to get responses, then you have a duplicate IP.
+To test for Duplicate IP addresses you can ping the suspected address while you turn off the node, if you continue to get responses, then you have a duplicate IP.

 [Back to Index](../index.md)